siliataider/Card-Game-Chat-Websocket-Nodejs-React-SpringBoot/README.md

 ## Usage

-Once the application is running, you can access the various features through the web interface, such as user authentication, card buying/selling, and viewing card details.
+Once the application is running, you can access the various features through the web interface, such as user authentication, card buying/selling, starting a game, picking your opponent, selecting the cards you want to play with, chatting and attacking your opponent, etc.

 ## Excalidraw